 "Genius".
 The Stage

 TourS and international appearances

-Germany, Austria, Switzerland, Holland, France, Belgium, Denmark, Sweden, Norway, Russia, UK, Ireland, Portugal, Spain, Israel, Barbados, The Cayman Islands, South Africa, United Arab Emirates, Qatar, Singapore, Malaysia, Hong Kong, India, Australia, New Zealand, Canada, United States.
+Germany, Austria, Switzerland, Holland, France, Belgium, Denmark, Sweden, Norway, Russia, UK, Ireland, Portugal, Spain, Israel, Barbados, The Cayman Islands, South Africa, United Arab Emirates, Bahrain, Qatar, Singapore, Malaysia, Mexico, Hong Kong, India, Australia, New Zealand, Canada, United States.